ExLeonem/MOCO_APP/client/README.md

 ./gradlew assembleRelease
 ```

-5. After the build successfully finishes a new folder
-should will appear named `android/app/build` inside the subfolder `/android/app/build/outputs/apk/release` the fully assembled release will be located with the name *app-release.apk* .
+5. After the build successfully finishes a new folder will appear named `android/app/build` inside the subfolder `/android/app/build/outputs/apk/release` the fully assembled release will be located with the name *app-release.apk* .

 ## Using the app